-In 2016 and 2015, 97.6% and 100.0%, respectively, of the Company's revenues were derived from Lantern Funding, LLC ("Lantern"), which was considered a related party through July 12, 2016 due to an individual serving on the boards of both the Company and Lantern.
-In 2016, Lantern notified management of their desire to amend their existing contract with the Company.
+In 2016, 97.6% of the Company's revenues were derived from one customer, which was considered a related party through July 12, 2016 due to an individual serving on the boards of both the Company and the customer.
+In 2016, the customer notified management of their desire to amend their existing contract with the Company.